drscotthawley/panotti/sorting-hat/README.md

     $ python sorting-hat.py

 This starts an HTTP host on port 8000.
-Once it's running, point your web browser to the URL of the machine running panotti-server, (e.g. http://127.0.0.1:8000 for localhost).
+Once it's running, point your web browser to the URL of the machine running sorting-hat.py, (e.g. http://127.0.0.1:8000 for localhost).

 ## Screenshot: